-Section 53.4945-6(c)(3) of the regulations provides that a transfer of assets of a private foundation under section 507(b)(2) of the Code is not a taxable expenditure if such transfer is to an organization described in section 501 (c)(3) (other than an organization described in section 509(a)(4)) or treated as so described under section 4947(a)(I).
+Section 53.4945-6(c)(3) of the regulations provides that a transfer of assets of a private foundation under section 507(b)(2) of the Code is not a taxable expenditure if such transfer is to an organization described in section 501 (c)(3) (other than an organization described in section 509(a)(4)) or treated as so described under section 4947(a)(l).

-Section 53.4946-1(a)(8) of the regulations provides that, for purposes of section 4941, the term "disqualified person" does not include any organization described in section 501 (c)(3) (other than an organization described in section 509(a)(4)).
+Section 53.4946-I (a)(B) of the regulations provides that, for purposes of section 4941, the term "disqualified person" does not include any organization described in section 501(c)(3)

+(other than an organization described in section 509(a)(4)).

-Based on the above facts, the transfer of all of B's assets to C will allow C to continue the charitable activities previously conducted by B. C will be controlled by the same officers and directors that controlled B. Therefore, the transfer of assets from B to C will not endanger the tax exempt status of either entity under section 501 (c)(3).
+Based on the above facts, the transfer of all of B's assets to C will allow C to continue the charitable activities previously conducted by B. C will be controlled by the same individuals that controlled B. Therefore, the transfer of assets from B to C will not endanger the tax exempt status of either entity under section 501(c)(3).

 Under section 507(b)(2) of the Code, in the case of a transfer of assets of any private foundation to another private foundation pursuant to any liquidation, merger, redemption, recapitalization, or other adjustment, organization, or reorganization, the transferee foundation shall not be treated as newly created organization.
 Thus, the transfer by B to C will constitute in the aggregate an "adjustment, organization, or reorganization" within the meaning of section 507(b)(2).
-Accordingly, the transfer by B to C will not be treated as a transfer to a newly created organization.
+Accordingly, the transfer by B to C will not be treated as a transfer to a newly created organization, and will not result in the termination of the private foundation status of B.